actmd/abraham/README.md

 ![Watercolor Sheep](https://upload.wikimedia.org/wikipedia/commons/e/e4/Watercolor_Sheep_Drawing.jpg)

 Abraham makes it easy to show guided tours to users of your Rails application.
-Abraham keeps track of whether someone has seen a tour so it doesn't appear again and also lets a user skip until their next visit.
+When Abraham shows a tour, it keeps track of whether the user has completed it (so it doesn't get shown again) or dismissed it for later (so it reappears in a future user session).

 * Define tour content with simple YAML files, in any/many languages.
 * Organize tours by controller and action.